jovana-rakocevic/next-js-starter/README.md

 If you are using any other editor please see here how to configure prettier https://prettier.io/docs/en/editors If your editor does not support prettier, you can instead run Prettier with a file watcher https://prettier.io/docs/en/watching-files

+### Eslint

+Eslint is configured however feel free to adjust to specific projects needs by editing .eslintrc.json file

 ### Tailwind config

 A prettier extension was added to format tailwind classes always in the same way.